grapp1/kw-intern/parflow-integration/pftools/python/README.md

-# ParFlow-integration/pf-python/

-This directory includes the Python library and supporting scripts for building and running ParFlow simulations with Python
+This directory includes the Python library and supporting scripts for building and running ParFlow simulations with Python.